petrizhang/crisp/README.md

 In this example, we define a recursive function `factorial` which calls itself to calculate the product from 1 to `n`.

 ## Expressions
 Tispp provides two kinds of syntax: macro style and template style.
-Users could choose their preferred style.
+Users could choose their preferred one.

 A basic principle to use Tispp is **never mix these two styles together**, as it will lead to unexpected behaviors.

 For example, `add(Var<'a',b'>)` will be recognized as `"add"("Var<'a'", "b'>")`.

-Thus the best practice is to always use one style in a single C++ source file.
+Thus the best practice is always use one style in a single C++ source file.

 Generally, to express the same program, the macro style will be shorter, more readable and more friendly to IDE highlighting.